seleb/PICO-8-Token-Optimizations/README.md

 ## Negative Literals as Hexadecimals
 The negative sign counts as a token, so instead of writing negative numbers as you would normally (e.g. `-10`) you can write them using large hexadecimal numbers (e.g. `0xFFF6`).
 This results in the same number.
 As a quick shorthand, `0xFFFF` is `-1`, `0xFFFE` is `-2`, etc.

 - Use when: assigning, multiplying, or dividing negative literals.
 - Caveats: Using hexadecimal numbers takes up more characters.
-Doesn't work with addition/subtraction because adding negative numbers can be replaced with a subtraction, and subtraction needs the `-` operator.
+Doesn't help with addition/subtraction because adding negative numbers can be replaced with a subtraction, and subtraction needs the `-` operator.
 - Saves: 1 token per number

 ## Rely on Default Arguments